xiaoxiaozhu5/oldest/README.md

     })(window.location.pathname.match(/\/([^\/]+\/[^\/]+)(?:\/(?:tree|commits|blob)\/([^\/]+))?/))
 })()
 ```
-`branch` maybe change, then copy to console and run
+copy to console and run

 ### Credits
 * Inspired by [INIT](https://github.com/FarhadG/init).
 However there is a limitation on api.github.com calls, so this bookmarklet parses the main page to get the commitID and count.